 These days, everyone is traveling on a budget – but that doesn’t mean you can’t still take a fun-filled summer vacation.
 With great Raleigh hotels and a wide array of exciting (and very often free) things to do – “The City of Oaks” offers plenty of opportunities for adventure that won’t break the bank.
-Some popular options and little-known destinations for those on a budget are listed below.
+Our savvy roofing contractors in Raleigh put some popular options and little-known destinations for those on a budget are listed below.

 5 Fun Things To Do in Raleigh, NC

 In the heart of the Moore Square Art District, this urban park is the perfect place to picnic, take a walk or let the kids burn off some energy.
 But when it really shines for budget travelers is on Saturday nights (summer only) when there are free concerts by everyone from The Tubes to the Charlie Daniels Band.
 Not sure who’s playing?
 Just ask your Raleigh hotel’s concierge.

 1400 Aviation Pkwy, Morrisville, NC 27560

 If the great outdoors are your thing, it doesn’t get any better than this.
 With a 520-acre lake, plus 215 acres to explore, you can spend the day hiking, biking, boating, fishing or swimming to your heart’s content.
 Plus, with picnic shelters and grills, it also makes for a great place to enjoy an economical meal.

 2110 Blue Ridge Road, Raleigh, NC 27607